 - The undercarriage - mud, road debris, and moisture accumulate beneath the van and should be hosed off after every trip, particularly after off-road or wet-weather travel

-- Roof edges and gutters - leaf matter, bird droppings, and algae build up in areas the eye doesn’t naturally fall on
+- Roof edges and gutters - leaf matter, bird droppings, and algae build up in areas the eye does not naturally fall on

 A thorough professional caravan detailing service reaches all of these areas systematically.
 At Total Cleaning Melbourne, our caravan detailing service is comprehensive - we address every surface, not just the obvious ones.